Internet-Draft CoAP pubsub December 2024

 A client can read the configuration of a topic by making a GET request to the topic resource URI.

-On success, the server returns a 2.05 (Content) response with a partial representation of the topic resource, as specified in Section 2.2.
-The partial representation includes only the configuration parameters such that they are present and have the same value in both the current topic configuration and in the FETCH request.
+On success, the broker returns a 2.05 (Content) response with a representation of the topic resource, as specified in Section 2.2.

 The response payload is a CBOR map, whose possible entries are specified in Section 2.2 and use the same abbreviations defined in Section 4.